- General Overview: Steps to CE Mark IVDs

 The IVDR states the PMSR should be updated ‘when necessary’ and made available to the notified body and competent authorities ‘upon request’.

 Manufacturers of Class C and D devices are required to prepare a Periodic Safety Update Report (PSUR) for each device.

 The PSUR is a living record in which the manufacturer systematically assesses their PMS data to ensure the device continues to be safe and effective and to provide an accurate picture of the products’ performance post-market.
 This includes any preventative or corrective actions taken and volume of sales.

 The PSUR must be updated at least annually.
 A Class C manufacturers must make the PSUR available to its notified body, upon request.
-Manufacturers of Class D IVDs must provide its updated PSURs to its notified body and the PSUR will further be accessible to all national competent authorities and the EU Commission.
+Manufacturers of Class D IVDs must provide the updated PSURs to their notified body and the PSUR will further be accessible to all national competent authorities and the EU Commission.